We've been working with cruise for decades, with a unique understanding of the importance of quality uniforms that are always fit for purpose.

 No two jobs on a cruise ship are the same.
 A deckhand and a hospitality worker will carry out entirely different tasks during their work days, coming up against different elements and challenges, so their uniforms will serve different purposes.
 If you were to put both these workers in the exact same uniforms, the result would be unsuitable.

 Although each job role will need a slightly different design, they can still be entirely coordinated and branded to suit your ship.
 We understand the need for branded workwear for both employee recognition and customer satisfaction, that's why we can help place your logo on suitable workwear.
 Using the latest machine technology and highly trained operatives we are able to add your logo either by embroidery or Heat-seal.

-You can find out more about the branded clothing that Tower Supplies offers here.
+You can find out more about the branded clothing that Tower Supplies offers through our custom solutions.

 At Tower Supplies, we’ve been supplying cruise ship uniforms for these job roles (and many more) on a global scale from UK and European depots for years, providing us with unrivalled experience.

 With experience in every aspect from back-of-house protective clothing to engine room PPE, you know you're working with a trusted supplier that delivers expert advice as well as PPE.

 Contact us today on 01202 718000 or fill out the form below if you’d like to work with a cruise ship uniform supplier you can trust.